Claiming flight compensation for injuries sustained while on an airline

 The convention sets out the law that governs accidents on planes and places responsibility on the airline company.

 The airline company is liable to pay flight compensation in respect of an injury sustained during a flight.

 This applies from the time of embarkation to the time of disembarkation so once you are on the plane these rules apply!*

 All the injured person is required to prove is that the accident happened whilst on an airplane and that an injury was sustained as a direct result of that accident.

 Given that there has to be an injury in order to claim compensation, if you do suffer an injury because of an airplane accident, the most important thing to do is to seek medical attention on landing – either with a local doctor or at the casualty department in a hospital – regardless of the country you are in.

 As with any personal injury claim, it is of the utmost importance to report the accident or injury sustained as soon as possible.
 The airline should be requested to record the accident pursuant to their reporting procedures, contact details of any witnesses to your accident should be taken as well.

 A claim against an airline for compensation arising from any injuries has to be made within a certain timeframe under Irish law.

-So when you are travelling again remember that your interest are being minded under the Montreal Convention!
+So when you are traveling again remember that your interests are being minded under the Montreal Convention!
 Or if you want to impress fellow passengers you can give it it’s full title namely

 The Convention for the Unification of Certain Rules for International Carriage by Air!!